humaameer786/active-directory-homelab/README.md

 I also configured a separate **Directory Services Restore Mode (DSRM)** password.

 > DSRM is used for offline Active Directory recovery if the directory services ever need to be repaired.
-The password itself is obviously not stored anywhere in this repo.

 Windows displayed a DNS delegation warning during promotion because there is no existing parent DNS zone for `hoomaverse.test`.
 That was expected here because this is a brand-new isolated forest rather than a child domain underneath existing DNS infrastructure.